Alternatives to AA for Addiction Recovery Support

 Benefits of Support Groups in Recovery

 There’s no doubt that participating in a support group in recovery, especially in the early weeks and months of sobriety, helps people remain abstinent from drugs and alcohol.
-According to an article published in the journal Substance Abuse and Rehabilitation, several studies show that engagement in a peer support group can predict successful long-term recovery.2 In some populations, peer support groups have been shown to significantly reduce relapse rates and keep people housed.
+According to an article published in the journal Substance Abuse and Rehabilitation, several studies show that engagement in a peer support group can predict successful long-term recovery.

 In addition to proving a high level of practical, emotional support, peer groups offer several key benefits for recovery: